Skiftstar/JumpLeague/README.md

 # Setup - Ingame

+### Setting up your worls

+Currently, to use PixelLeague, you need [Multiverse](https://www.spigotmc.org/resources/multiverse-core.390/) and [VoidWorld](https://www.spigotmc.org/resources/voidworld.29807/).
+Generate a world name 'void' by executing the following command: `/mv create void normal -g VoidWorld` and then you're good to go!

+## Permissions and Commands

 The following permissions are important for staff members (commands are explained down below):
 - pixelLeague.setLobbySpawn - for the /setLobbySpawn command
 - pixelLeague.setPvPSpawn - for the /setPvPSpawn command